podcast

 Dating Borderline Personality Disorder

-Send us a text! (add your email to get a response)Love can feel "dysregulated" even in the best relationships with intense infatuation, disappointments, intimacy, and heartbreak.
+Message us here!Love can feel "dysregulated" even in the best relationships with intense infatuation, disappointments, intimacy, and heartbreak.
 However, dating someone with borderline personality disorder (BPD) means these ups and downs can get extreme.
 In this episode, we talk about what it's like to be in a romantic relationship with BPD.
-We also give tips for people coping with a partner with BPD and other signs of emotion regulation problems.Resources:If you're dating someone with BPD and need support, check out KulaMind or fill...
+We also give tips for people coping with a partner with BPD and other signs of emotion regulation problems.Resources:If you're dating someone with BPD and need support, check out KulaMind or fill out this interest form to learn how Dr...

 2024-06-19